 Mawson would later realize that he’d overlooked some important calculations made several years previously by another researcher.
 In 1913, Edgeworth David admitted that their party had reached only “an outlier of the main magnetic pole,” not the true South Magnetic Pole itself.
 Yet their valiant effort is still remembered both in the history of science and in polar exploration.

 Even if they had found the true point of magnetic south in 1909, that point would no longer be the South Magnetic Pole today.
 The North and South Magnetic Poles are wandering points on Earth’s surface.
 They move, due to changes in Earth’s magnetic field.

 As of 2005, the location of the South Magnetic Pole was calculated to lie at 64°31′ South latitude, and 137°51′ East longitude, placing it off the coast of Antarctica and even outside the Antarctic Circle.

-Bottom line: On January 16, 1909, three members of an Ernest Shackleton expedition to Antarctica succeeded in finding the South Magnetic Pole.
+Bottom line: On January 16, 1909, a Shackleton expedition team in Antarctica thought they had succeeded in finding the South Magnetic Pole.
 It wasn’t until several years later that the team began to have doubts.